Marder (infantry fighting vehicle): Armament

 The primary armament is the 20 mm Rheinmetall MK 20 Rh202 autocannon.
 It is mounted in the small two-man turret and can fire either armour-piercing or HE rounds.
-Mounted coaxially to the left of the cannon is a 7.62 mm MG3 machine gun.
+Mounted coaxially to the left of the cannon is a 7.62 mm MG 3 machine gun.
 The turret has 360 degree traverse, and can elevate from −17 degrees to +65 degrees, at a rate of 40 degrees per second while traversing at a rate of 60 degrees a second.

-Early Marders up to and including version 1A1 had a second MG3 mounted on the rear deck in a remote controlled pod.
+Early production Marders, up to and including version 1A1 had a second, rear-facing MG 3 mounted on the rear deck in a remote controlled pod and operated by one of the mounted infantry using a co-axial PERI-Z12 periscope sight (with a 180° horizontal traverse arc and a vertical arc of -15° to +55°).
 Typically, 1,250 rounds are carried for the 20 mm cannon, along with a further 5,000 rounds for the MG3.

 On models since version 1A1A, a MILAN anti-tank guided missile launcher can be attached to the turret to provide enhanced anti-armour capabilities.
 Typically, four missiles are carried inside the vehicle.

 There are four gun ports, two per side, which can be used by mounted infantry to provide additional fire against attacking infantry targets.
 Only Marder 1A1 and 1A2 were equipped with this.
 Marder 1A3 and above do not have gun ports due to the fitting of an extra layer of armour and outside storage boxes.

 Six 76-millimeter-diameter smoke grenade dischargers can create a visual and infrared blocking smoke screen.